Freedom of Religion or Freedom to Harm?

 Why Reviewing NSW’s Anti-Discrimination Laws is so Important

-The NSW Government’s is in the process of reviewing it's Anti-Discrimination Act 1977.
-It's a well overdue spring cleaning of half century old legislation that is as out of date as wearing floral printed flairs.
-For decades, Australia’s legal framework has protected recognised religions from discrimination—but in doing so, it has left glaring loopholes that allow high-control groups (cults), to weaponise “freedom of religion” as a shield for abusive behaviour.
+The NSW Government is currently reviewing its Anti-Discrimination Act 1977.
+This review is long overdue.
+The legislation is as outdated as wearing floral printed flares.
+For decades, Australia’s legal framework has protected recognised religions from discrimination.
+However, this protection has created glaring loopholes.
+High-control groups, often referred to as cults, can weaponise “freedom of religion” to shield abusive behaviour.

-In theory and in practice, I whole heartedly believe that everyone has the right to freedom of religion as stipulated in basic human rights:
+In theory and practice, I wholeheartedly believe that everyone has the right to freedom of religion, as stipulated in basic human rights.

 Article 18 ~ Australian Human Rights Commission

 Cults disingenuously hide behind freedom of religion.
 They routinely engage in vilification, coercive control, and systemic discrimination, particularly against those who question or reject their authority.
-Yet, because their conduct is cloaked in religious language, the harm they cause often slips through the cracks of the law.
-My personal interactions with David McKay, founder of the 'Kidney Cult', aka Jesus Christians, demonstrates this very well.
+Because their conduct is cloaked in religious language, the harm they cause often slips through the cracks of the law.
+My personal interactions with David McKay, founder of the 'Kidney Cult', aka Jesus Christians, demonstrate this very well.

 A Personal Case: When “Freedom of Religion” Silences Freedom of Belief

-The later was not a careless insult.
-In Christian communities, such a label is the ultimate condemnation, marking someone as irredeemably evil.
+The latter was not a careless insult.
+In Christian communities, such a label is the ultimate condemnation.
+It marks someone as irredeemably evil.
 The accusation ensured that my daughter could not easily return to me without being seen as betraying God himself.
 It was a calculated act of discrimination that severed our relationship and inflicted deep psychological harm.

-In a defamation that occurred as a direct result of McKay's slander, Judge Clayton found he'd acted with malice in making these accusations.
+In a defamation case that occurred as a direct result of McKay's slander, Judge Clayton found he acted with malice in making these accusations.
 Yet while the civil court recognised the harm, no anti-discrimination law offered me protection.
-The vilification of my faith, my gender, and my identity fell into a legal blind spot—because current law does not recognise smaller belief systems.
+The vilification of my faith, my gender, and my identity fell into a legal blind spot—current law does not recognise smaller belief systems.

 In effect, McKay’s “freedom of religion” overrode my freedom of belief and conscience.